We are on the left coast today here in Southern California at our satellite studios in Los Angeles.

 The fact that Obama is ripping the insurance company.

-Wait till he finds out Obama's gonna bail him out.
+Wait till he finds out Obama is going to bail him out.

 I wonder if that'll make him mad.

-We haven't talked about that, but the stories in the stack.
+We haven't talked about that, but the stories in this deck.

-Obama's gonna bail out the insurance companies for all the money they are losing because his website doesn't work, because Obamacare isn't working, and because there's no way for the insurance companies to get paid even from people who've signed up.
+Obama's going to bail out the insurance companies for all the money they are losing because his website doesn't work, because Obamacare isn't working, and because there's no way for the insurance companies to get paid, even from people who signed up.

 They can't even get their website up and running yet.